Reconciling Your Marriage After Sex Addiction

 Entering into a reconciliation agreement may just give you a bit more peace of mind if you are considering getting back with your recovering ex.
 Be sure to have any agreement reviewed by a competent attorney to ensure that, if necessary down the road, your agreement is valid and would be enforced by a judge.

-If you have further questions regarding reconciliation agreements or any other type of family law issue, please contact us to schedule your free consultation with one of our qualified attorneys experienced in pre and postnuptial agreements.
+If you have further questions regarding reconciliation agreements or any other type of family law issue, please contact us to schedule your initial consultation with one of our qualified attorneys experienced in pre and postnuptial agreements.